Claudian: Life

 Claudian was born in Alexandria.
 He arrived in Rome in 394 and made his mark as a court poet with a eulogy of his two young patrons, Probinus and Olybrius, consuls of 395.
-He wrote a number of panegyrics on the consulship of his patrons, praise poems for the deeds of Stilicho, and invectives directed at Stilicho's rivals in the Eastern court of Arcadius.
+He wrote a number of panegyrics on the consulship of his patrons, praise poems for the deeds of the general Stilicho, and invectives directed at Stilicho's rivals in the Eastern court of Arcadius.

-Little is known about his personal life, but it seems he was a convinced pagan: Augustine refers to him as the 'adversary of the name of Christ' (Civitas Dei, V, 26), and Paul Orosius describes him as an 'obstinate pagan' (paganus pervicacissimus) in his Adversus paganos historiarum libri septem (VII, 55).
+Little is known about his personal life, but it seems he was a convinced pagan: Augustine refers to him as "foreign to the name of Christ" (Civitas Dei, V, 26), and Paul Orosius describes him as an "obstinate pagan" (paganus pervicacissimus) in his Adversus paganos historiarum libri septem (VII, 55).

-He was well rewarded for his political engagement.
-In fact, he was granted the rank of vir illustris.
+He was well rewarded for his political engagement, being granted the rank of vir illustris.
 The Roman Senate honored him with a statue in the Roman Forum in 400.
 Stilicho's wife, Serena, secured a rich wife for him.

-Since none of Claudian's poems record the achievements of Stilicho after 404, scholars assume Claudian died in that year.
-His works don't give an account of the sack of Rome, while the writings of Olympiodorus of Thebes has been edited and made known only in few fragments, which begin from the death of Stilicho.
+Scholars assume Claudian died in 404, for none of his poems record the achievements of Stilicho after that year.
+His works give no account of the sack of Rome, while the writings of Olympiodorus of Thebes have been edited and made known only in few fragments, which begin from the death of Stilicho.